MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/app-center-tutorial.md

 * [Application Center command-line tools](#application-center-command-line-tools)

 ## Installing and configuring
-Application Center is installed as part of the installation of MobileFirst Server with IBM Installation Manager.
+Application Center is installed as part of the installation of {{ site.data.keys.mf_server }} with IBM Installation Manager.

 **Prerequisite:** Before you install Application Center, you must have installed an application server and a database: